ONLYOFFICE/docspace-api-sdk-csharp/docs/PeopleUserTypeApi.md

             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new UserTypeApi(httpClient, config, httpClientHandler);
             var type = (EmployeeType) "0";  // EmployeeType | The new user type.
-            var updateMembersRequestDto = new UpdateMembersRequestDto?(); // UpdateMembersRequestDto? | The request parameters for updating the user information. (optional)
+            var updateMembersRequestDto = new UpdateMembersRequestDto(); // UpdateMembersRequestDto | The request parameters for updating the user information.

             try
             {